bailey-lab/miptools_analysis_no_jupyter/README.md

 part (variant_calling) can be run, and the output folder of check_run_stats needs to match the output folder of variant_calling.

+check_run_stats eventually needs to output recapture/repooling info tables.
+This should be an easy addition, but hasn't yet been implemented

 ## Installation

  - Install conda: https://github.com/conda-forge/miniforge#unix-like-platforms-mac-os--linux.